ehowey/gatsby-starter-stripemart/README.md

 🎉🎉Congrats!
 You now have a basic e-commerce store up and running using the latest and greatest in Jamstack tech!
 Deploy that greatness!

+## Store settings

+TO DO

 ## Cart validation and security

 The main cart validation is handled on the backend by Stripe.
 All payments are handled securely by Stripe.
 If the product price passed from the frontend to Stripe and the price listed in the backend with SANITY do not match then the transaction will not be approved.
 There are some other basic checks that also happen before a purchase is completed, e.g. is there enough stock, is the shipping calculated correctly, is shipping actually enabled.

 I have also included some basic validation on the frontend, e.g. if you select a stock of "-5" if will show an error.
 It also checks the stock number against the quantity selected, try selecting a quantity above the current listed stock and you will also see an error.

+## Shipping

+Shipping is optional and can be toggled off in the store settings.

+There are three different types of shipping available, all of them are optional.
+Local pickup, Standard shipping, and Free shipping.

+Local shipping and free shipping are pretty straightforward.
+Note the cutoff amount for the free shipping can be set to whatever value you want.

+Standard shipping is calculated using a formula.
+You set a shipping percentage, a minimum amount, and a maximum amount.
+This is then used to calculate the shipping presented to the customer, and validated again server side.

+So for example imagine you set the following values:

+- Shipping percent: 20%
+- Minimum shipping: $5.00
+- Maximum shipping: $20.00

+If you had a $15.00 item shipping should be calculated as the minimum value of $5.00.
+If the item was instead $45.00 the shipping would be calculated using the percentage as $9.00.
+Now if the item was $180.00 the maximum shipping amount would be charged of $20.00.

+This formula isn't perfect, but it isn't trying to be.
+This gives some flexibility in shipping charged with minimal work on your part.
+If you need perfectly calculated shipping amounts check out more formal e-commerce products.

+## Add ons

+TO DO

 ## Styling with Theme-UI